NYPD/ritsu.js/README.md

 Perhaps someone else will find this useful.

 ## Dependencies?
 No dependencies!
 Uses pure javascript.
-Make sure to checkout the browser [compatibility table.](https://github.com/NYPD/ritsu.js/wiki#compatibility-table)
+Make sure to check out the browser [compatibility table.](https://github.com/NYPD/ritsu.js/wiki#compatibility-table)

 ## Documentation
 Read the [wiki.](https://github.com/NYPD/ritsu.js/wiki) Also there is probably tons of spelling mistakes and stuff.
 Please let me know if you find any.